Thermodynamic Limits of Physical Intelligence: Thermodynamic Epiplexity: Learning Bits per Joule

 \begin{remark}[Thermodynamic vs.\ measured-energy limits] Corollary~\ref{cor:closed_cycle_epiplexity_limit} bounds epiplexity acquisition per \emph{dissipated heat} $Q_{\mathrm{diss}}$.
 Translating this into a bound on $\eta_{\mathcal{E}}=\Delta \mathcal{I}/E_{\mathrm{cons}}$ requires the energy accounting in Eq.~\eqref{eq:energy_balance}; in regimes where $E_{\mathrm{cons}}\approx Q_{\mathrm{diss}}$ (or where $E_{\mathrm{cons}}$ upper-bounds $Q_{\mathrm{diss}}$ under the stated boundary conventions), the same Landauer-scale limit applies to $\eta_{\mathcal{E}}$ up to the stated approximation. \end{remark}

-These connections between information and dissipation, formalized in Corollary~\ref{cor:closed_cycle_epiplexity_limit}, are most directly applicable in repeated operation with reusable memory (or other closed-cycle conventions).
-Outside such regimes, logically reversible computation together with unmetered low-entropy resources can, in principle, create correlations with arbitrarily small in-boundary dissipation (cf.\ \citet{bennett1982thermodynamics}).
-Proposition~\ref{prop:open_boundary_decoupling} gives a simple accounting decoupling example, included to motivate boundary closure rather than to weaken closed-cycle benchmark statements.
+These connections, formalized in Corollary~\ref{cor:closed_cycle_epiplexity_limit}, are most directly applicable in repeated operation with reusable memory (or other closed-cycle conventions).
+Outside such regimes, logically reversible computation together with unmetered low-entropy resources can, in principle, create correlations with arbitrarily small in-boundary dissipation (cf.\ Bennett~\cite{bennett1982thermodynamics}).
+Proposition~\ref{prop:open_boundary_decoupling} gives a simple decoupling example, included to motivate boundary closure rather than to weaken closed-cycle benchmark statements.

 \begin{proposition}[Non-equivalence in open boundaries] Fix a temperature $T$.
 Let $Z\in\{0,1\}^n$ be an $n$-bit environment-instance random variable with distribution $p(z)$.
 Suppose an $n$-bit memory register $M\in\{0,1\}^n$ enters the accounting boundary already initialized to a fixed value $M^{\mathrm{pre}}=0^n$ independent of $Z$, and suppose the preparation/maintenance of this low-entropy resource is not charged to the in-boundary energy budget.
 Assume logically reversible gates (in particular CNOT/XOR) can be implemented quasistatically so that the total in-boundary dissipated heat of the protocol can be made arbitrarily small.